-Faced with a steady multidimensional problem, three routes are open to us:
+Faced with a steady multidimensional problem, four routes are open to us:

-- Find out whether or not the analytical solution is already available in a heat conduction text or in other published literature. - Solve the problem analytically. - Obtain the solution by numerical analysis. - Obtain the solution graphically if the problem is two-dimensional.
+- Check whether the analytical solution is available in a heat conduction text or in other published literature. - Solve the problem analytically. - Obtain the solution by numerical analysis. - Obtain the solution graphically if the problem is two-dimensional.